ujjax/spell-predictor/README.md

 # spell-predictor
-Predicting the next or current word
+Context aware Prediction of the next or current word in sentence.